hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 If the number of elements received is known, it is preferable to specify it explicitly in order to allow for performance optimizations.

-For example, the following code receives data from `channel_1` for `K` elements and assigns the received data to the array `a`.
+For example, the following code receives data from `stream_1` for `K` elements and assigns the received data to the array `a`.
 ```
-completion completion_name = foreach i32 k, f32 x in [0:K, receive(channel_1)] {
+completion completion_name = foreach i32 k, f32 x in [0:K, receive(stream_1)] {
     a[k] = x;
 }
 ```

 The `completion_name` is a completion handle that may be used to wait for the completion of the `foreach` loop.
 Note that the completion is triggered when the data has been received, not when it is sent.
-After the completion triggers, the channel may be used for other sends or receives.
+After the completion triggers, the stream may be used for other sends or receives.

 *Deadlocks*:
 The sizes sent and received must match:

-* This means that for each `send` statement on a given channel, there can be at most one corresponding `foreach` loop that does not specify the number of elements to receive.
+* This means that for each `send` statement on a given stream, there can be at most one corresponding `foreach` loop that does not specify the number of elements to receive.

-* If there are multiple `foreach` loops iterating over the same channel that *do* specify the number of elements to receive, the total sizes must match the total sizes of the arrays that are sent through the channel.
+* If there are multiple `foreach` loops iterating over the same stream that *do* specify the number of elements to receive, the total sizes must match the total sizes of the arrays that are sent through the stream.

 *Failure to correctly match the sizes sent and received may result in a deadlock.*